dantleech/blog/content/posts/2023-08-27-comparing-paths.md

 accuracy of the matching.
 The more segments the greater the matching precision.

-As a human I would obviously calculate the length of the path, divide it by the desired number of segments to get the segment length and then at each length interval add a new coordinate... or... wait there are more problems than answers in that
+As a human I would _obviously_ calculate the length of the path, divide it by the desired number of segments to get the segment length and then at each length interval add a new coordinate... or... wait **there are more problems than answers in that solution**:
-solution:

 - How to calculate the length?
 - How to determine what the new coordinates should be?